yahyaqowle/Qaamuus_SO/README.md

 I will build here the Somali dictionary and vocabulary website for Somali language

-It will be intresting project
+It will be intresting project.